PeterConstable/PythonTutorial/8_List_Tuple_Range.md

 <class 'tuple'>
 ```

-Singleton tuples need some special consideration.
+Single-element tuples need some special consideration.
 If you simply write a single value inside parentheses or on it's own, it will be interpreted as that object, not as a tuple containing that object.

 ```foo
 >>> x = (5)